acabaniss/net-arch-tutorial/03 NetworkX basics/Introduction to NetworkX.md

 ## A Real Tutorial

-The rest of this document will provide a quick introduction to NetworkX, but is not really a full tutorial.
+The next step of this tutorial will provide a quick introduction to NetworkX, but is not really a full tutorial.
 For that, I strongly recommend the official tutorial for NetworkX, found [here](http://networkx.readthedocs.io/en/networkx-1.10/tutorial/index.html).

-## Some basic functions